5 December 2020 St Ebbe's Oxford, OX1 1QE 9:30am - 12:30pm

 What does the Bible say about our singing and worship?
 How do we play our instruments in a way that helps (and not hinders) the congregation's praise?
 What are the key skills needed to run a biblical music ministry?
 How do I create a healthy culture amongst my music team?

-Come and join us for a day of great Bible teaching as well as practical seminars, singing, fellowship and Q&A. Come to be equipped, challenged, resourced and excited about God's purposes for your church's music ministry.
+Come and join us for a morning of great Bible teaching as well as practical seminars, fellowship and Q&A. Come to be equipped, challenged, resourced and excited about God's purposes for your church's music ministry.
 Presented by Philip Percival, Alanna Glover, Liv Chapman and others from the Emu team.

 Piano for Church:For many churches the piano is the key instrument in leading congregational singing.
 But often we lack the skills to turn years of lessons and exams into playing in a helpful style for church leading.
 We'll look at contemporary keyboard techniques and discuss how and when to leave the score behind!
 We'll also discuss the differences between playing on your own and in a band.